DiffCLIP: Leveraging Stable Diffusion for Language Grounded 3D Classification: Discussion and Limitations

 In zero-shot 3D classification tasks, DiffCLIP achieves state-of-the-art performance on OBJ\_BG of ScanObjectNN dataset and accuracy on ModelNet10 which is comparable to state-of-the-art.
 In few-shot 3D classification tasks, DiffCLIP surpasses PointNet in performance and approximately approaches PointNet++.
 However, our model does have some notable room for improvement.
 First, DiffCLIP's performance on zero-shot tasks needs more exploration, such as projecting 3D point cloud into more views, designing better functions to calculate the logits vector $\mathbf{p}$.
 Second, DiffCLIP's performance on few-shot tasks are still not that good which needs further improvement, such as fine-tuning on initial CLIP encoders as well as ControlNet.
 Moreover, the ability of DiffCLIP processing some other 3D tasks including segmentation and object detection is expected to be explored.
 We plan to leave these for future work.

-\textbf{Limitations.} First, the implementation of stable diffusion introduces a time-intensive aspect to both the training and testing of the model due to the intricate computations required in the diffusion process, which can significantly elongate the time for model execution, thus potentially limiting the model's utility in time-sensitive applications.
+\textbf{Limitations.} First, the implementation of stable diffusion introduces a time-intensive aspect to both the training and testing of the model due to the intricate computations required in the diffusion process, which can elongate the time for model execution~\ref{tab:time consumption}.
 We also acknowledge that the scale of our pre-training dataset for the point transformer is presently limited.
 This constraint impacts the performance of DiffCLIP.
 A larger, more diverse dataset would inherently provide a richer source of learning for the model, thereby enhancing its capability to understand more data.